 - Discovery Cell Lab: Students create slides with red onion to be able to study a plant cell.

 - Looking at the Stomata of a Leaf: Students use nail polish to get an imprint of the stomata on a leaf, and then discover the structure by looking at the slides under the microscope.

 - Extracting DNA with Fruit Lab: Students extract DNA from kiwis, strawberries and bananas.

 - Dissections: Students dissect earthworms, squid, frogs and owl pellets.

 - Physical and Chemical Changes Lab: Students use sugar cubes to discover the differences between physical and chemical changes.

 - Making Water Rockets Lab: Students use water rockets to see the relationship between gas and pressure.

 - Building Compounds Lab: Students use molecule kits to make different compounds, including water and propane.

 - Kool Aid Concentration Lab: Students learn to calculate molar mass to make different concentrations of Kool Aid.

-In addition to our robust Middle School science curriculum, students can choose from a variety of STEAM-related electives, including Biomimicry: Inventions Inspired by Nature.
+In addition to our robust Middle School science curriculum, students can choose from a variety of STEM-related electives, including Biomimicry: Inventions Inspired by Nature.